IOTC NOW – Connected Mobility Virtual Panel

-Automotive and transportation sectors have been undergoing massive digital transformation over the past decade with changes in consumer behaviour combined with technology advances creating a more connected, autonomous, electric and shared mobility landscape.
-With the onset of COVID-19, the “now normal” of staying at home has meant significant repercussions for this sector, however leading industry executives in this space are already exploring ways to adapt and innovate in order to navigate the current crises and prepare for what’s next.
+Automotive and transportation sectors have been undergoing massive digital transformation over the past decade, with changes in consumer behavior combined with technology advances creating a more connected, autonomous, electric and shared mobility landscape.
+With the onset of COVID-19, the “now normal” of staying at home has meant significant repercussions for this sector.
+Leading industry executives in this space, however, are already exploring ways to adapt and innovate in order to navigate the current crises and prepare for what’s next.

 Senior Writer – CNN

 Peter Valdes-Dapena is a senior writer for CNN Business where he covers automobiles, the industry that produces them and the changing ways in which people buy, own and use them.

 Valdes-Dapena has written about the industry for CNN since 2001 and, in that time, covered the American auto industry’s collapse during the 2008 financial crisis and its resurgence.
 Now he’s covering the industry’s shift toward new technology such as electric propulsion, autonomous vehicles and ride-sharing services.